k2controls/piRover02/sprint2/week10/p02/index.md

 No Zoom class session
   - Complete *on your own* during specified class session
   - Submit the required solution as a zip file to the Moodle link on the main page.
+  - You must zip the entire solution with functional links using valid file names.
-You must submit by the end of the class period.
+  - Submit your zipped solution by the end of the class period.
 The submission link will be disabled at the end of the class session.

 #### Directions
 1. Open your RAM205 solution on your piRover and create a weekP02 folder.